Day 8 – And we have the winners

 In a very strange twist of fate, the navigational gods visited wrath upon RLA and HCH late on Day 8: they tried a short cut over the ridge between VC16 and the finish, missing VC17 completely and overnighting in the valley below the finish camp.
 A late riding penalty of 60 minutes (and a backtrack down the valley to VC17) will put them firmly out of placing in the top 5.

-Further back in the field, all riders were all in the scenic mountains on this final stretch of the course from VC15 to the finish.
-Some navigational snafus caught Carmen Jackson CJA and Mackenzie Stabler MST off-guard and saw them last into VC15 where the large group that has been riding slow and steady at the back since the beginning, but they are well-situated and are talented riders who will push for the finish line either on Day 9 or 10.
+Further back in the field, all riders were in the scenic mountains on this final stretch of the course from VC15 to the finish.
+Some navigational snafus caught Carmen Jackson (CJA) and Mackenzie Stabler (MST) off-guard and saw them last into VC15 with the large group that has been riding slow and steady at the back since the beginning, but they are well-situated and are talented riders who will push for the finish line either on Day 9 or 10.